FuchsiaOS/FuchsiaOS-docs-zh_CN/development/components/component_id_index.md

 index:

 * Test components
-* Components whose storage is not managed by appmgr.
+* Components whose storage is not managed by `appmgr`.

 ## Define a new index